 A First-Timer’s Guide to Using Public Transport in Sri Lanka

-Taking public transport in any country is a great way to reduce your carbon footprint (especially after you’ve taken an international flight to get there), and Sri Lanka’s transport system is pretty easy to navigate.
-In addition to being extremely cheap to use, the country’s public transport can be pretty comfortable over long distances (or as comfortable as a long journey could be, all things considered).
-If it’s your first time visiting and you’re hoping to hop onto a bus or a train to get to where you need to go, here’s a guide that can help.
+Taking public transport in any country is a great way to travel sustainably and Sri Lanka’s transport system is pretty easy to navigate.
+In addition to being extremely cheap to use, it can be quite comfortable for long distance journeys (or as comfortable as a long journey could be, all things considered).
+If it’s your first time visiting and you’re hoping to hop onto a bus or a train to get to where you need to go, getting about can be a challenge, but here’s a guide that can help.

 Types of Buses